FINS THROUGH A LENS EXPEDITION

 *Disclaimer*

 Safety is our top priority, and we will only dive when weather conditions allow.
-If we are unable to dive due to unfavorable weather, we will offer alternative activities as compensation as well as partial refunds for any cancelled dives.
+If we are unable to dive due to unfavorable weather, we will offer alternative activities but there will be no refunds.